Clash at the Castle (2022): Background

 On October 25, 2021, the American professional wrestling promotion WWE revealed its 2022 major event schedule for the Raw and SmackDown brands, with an event slotted for Labor Day weekend at a to be determined location.
 On April 12, 2022, while the event's title was not revealed, WWE confirmed that the event would be held on Saturday, September 3 at Principality Stadium in Cardiff, Wales, marking the company's first major stadium event to be held in the United Kingdom (UK) in 30 years.
 Although WWE's last major event to take place in the UK was the 2003 Insurrextion, the promotion's last major event to be held in a stadium in the UK was the 1992 SummerSlam at the original Wembley Stadium.
+WWE had originally planned to host the event at present day Wembley Stadium; however, they were offered more money to host the event at the Principality Stadium.
 On April 29, 2022, during a WWE Live event at London's O2 Arena, WWE wrestler and UK native Drew McIntyre revealed the event's title as Clash at the Castle, a reference to Cardiff Castle, which is situated near the stadium.

 The event aired on pay-per-view (PPV) worldwide and was available to livestream through Peacock in the United States and the WWE Network in international markets.
 Unlike other WWE pay-per-view events broadcast in the UK, which air on BT Sport Box Office, Clash at the Castle aired on BT Sport 2, making it available for all subscribers.

 In the first 24 hours after the event's initial announcement, it was reported that 59,000 people had pre-registered for tickets.
-This broke a company record, with more fans registering for pre-sale tickets than any other WWE event, including WrestleMania.
+This broke a company record at the time, with more fans registering for pre-sale tickets than any other WWE event, including WrestleMania.
 Tickets went on sale on May 20, with hospitality packages also available.
 By August 19, 2022, 63,803 tickets had been sold.